Translating using Weblate¶

 Anonymous users can only (if permitted) forward suggestions.
-Doing so is still available to logged in users, in cases where uncertainty about the translation arises, which will prompt another translator to review it.
+Doing so is still available to signed in users, in cases where uncertainty about the translation arises, which will prompt another translator to review it.

-On the translation page, the source string and an edit area for translating it is shown.
-Should the translation be plural, multiple source strings and edit areas are shown, each described and label in plural form.
+On the translation page, the source string and an edit area for translating are shown.
+Should the translation be plural, multiple source strings and edit areas are shown, each described and labeled in plural form.

-Any special whitespace chars you will find underlined in red and indicated with grey symbols.
-More than one subsequent space is also underlined in red to alert the translator to its formatting.
+All special whitespace characters are underlined in red and indicated with grey symbols.
+More than one subsequent space is also underlined in red to alert the translator to a potential formatting issue.

-Various bits of extra info can be shown on this page, most which comes from the project source code (like context, comments or where the message is being used).
-When you choose secondary languages in your preferences, translation to these languages will be shown (see Secondary languages).
+Various bits of extra information can be shown on this page, most of which coming from the project source code (like context, comments or where the message is being used).
+When you choose secondary languages in your preferences, translation to these languages will be shown (see Secondary languages) above the source string.

-Below the translation, any suggestions made by others will be shown, which you can in turn accept, accept and make changes, or delete.
+Below the translation, any suggestion made by others will be shown, which you can in turn accept, accept with changes, or delete.

 Words that change form to account of their numeric designation are called plurals.
 Each language has its own definition of plurals.
 English, for example, supports one plural.
 In the singular definition of for example “car”, implicitly one car is referenced, in the plural definition, “cars” two or more cars are referenced, or the concept of cars as a noun.
 Languages like for example Czech or Arabic have more plurals and also their rules for plurals are different.

 Weblate has full support for each of these forms, in each respective language by translating every plural separately.
-The number of fields and how it is used in the translated application depends on the configured plural equation.
-Weblate shows the basic info, but you can find a more detailed description in the Language Plural Rules by the Unicode Consortium.
+The number of fields and how it is used in the translated application depends on the configured plural formula.
+Weblate shows the basic information, but you can find a more detailed description in the Language Plural Rules by the Unicode Consortium.